Membership of the Computer Science and Telecommunications Board

 Board members are appointed by the National Academies following a rigorous vetting process, and they serve staggered terms of three to five years.
 Through two meetings a year and other interactions, they contribute ideas for, and oversee, CSTB's programs, with the support of its professional staff.

-Robert F. Sproull (NAE), Oracle (retired), CSTB Chair
+Robert F. Sproull (NAE), University of Massachusetts, Amherst, CSTB Chair

 Jack L. Goldsmith, III, Harvard Law School

 Michael Kearns, University of Pennsylvania

 Robert Kraut, Carnegie Mellon University

 Peter Lee, Microsoft Corp.

 David Liddle, US Venture Partners

 Barbara Liskov (NAS, NAE), Massachusetts Institute of Technology

 John Stankovic, University of Virginia